-Selective/Elective Clerkships Grading Code: CR=Credit; NC=No Credit; I=Incomplete
+CR=Credit; NC=No Credit; I=Incomplete

 United States Medical Licensing Examination (USMLE)

-Passing Step 1, Step 2 Clinical Knowledge and Step 2 Clinical Skills of the USMLE is required for graduation.
+- Passing Step 1 and Step 2CK and Step 2 CS is required for graduation

 The University of Southern California is fully accredited by the Western Association of Schools and Colleges.
-For additional professional accreditation information, please refer to the latest issue of Accredited Institutions of Postsecondary Education published by the American Council on Education on Postsecondary Accreditation (COPA).
+For additional professional accreditation information, please refer to the latest issue of the Accredited Institutions of Postsecondary Education published by the American Council on Education on Postsecondary Accreditation (COPA).